MajorPainage/Origins1.7.8.5_Rebuild_Server_Files/README.md

 - Extract the files into your OA folder.<br>
 - Double-click the install.cmd file to make the @DayZOriginsP folder.<br>
 - Set up your MySQL Server, create the Database "dayz_origins" (utf8 -- UTF-8 Unicode + utf8_general_ci).
 - Execute the .sql files in the SQLfile folder in sequence to install and update your Origins database.<br>
-- Also execute the db sql updates in the same folder.<br>
 - Edit the config.cfg and hive.ini in the folder "dayz_1.origins.tavi".<br>
 - Edit originsserver.cmd and change the path to your MySQL Server (it must be in the hidden path "Program Files")<br>
 - Double-click the originsserver.cmd to start the server.<br>